Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 ![figure](images/music-vivado-ipi.png)

 The following diagram shows the final AI Engine physical array floorplan for the MUSIC design.
 Some minimal floorplanning steers the kernel locations by the tools.
-You could do additional floorplanning to tighten up the local tile memory placements.
+You can do additional floorplanning to tighten up the local tile memory placements.
 The tiles associated with each MUSIC subgraph have been color coded for ease of identification.
 The design consists of six different subgraphs: IO Adapter $(1)$, QRD $(36)$, SVD $(38)$, DOA $(64)$, Scanner $(2)$, Finder $(16)$.
 The full design requires a total of $157$ compute tiles.
 Arrows in the diagram identify the "snake-like" data flow.
 Alternative placements are possible.

 ![figure](images/music-physical-array.png)

 The following diagram shows the final PL floorplan of the VC1902 device.
 Most of these highlighted resources involve circuitry required to support the base platform of the VCK190 evaluation board and are not related to the MUSIC algorithm itself.

 ![figure](images/music-vivado-floorplan.png)

 The following diagram captures the device level resource utilization of the VC1902 device.
 The design is using a small portion of the available PL resources.

 ![figure](images/music-vivado-resources.png)